bharatkambariya/bharatkambariya/README.md

 <h1>👋 Hi!
 I'm Bharat Kambariya.</h1>

 <p>Experienced Senior Web Developer with strong skills in PHP/WordPress, Javascript/React.
 Quite knowledgeable in plugin developments, Gutenberg block developments in WordPress, and have a piece of quite good knowledge about servers.
-Additionally, I have got the opportunity to enhance my skills in react js as well.</p>
+Additionally, I have had the opportunity to enhance my skills in React JS as well.</p>

 <h3>Technology</h3>
 <p dir="auto">